skanikasaini6/KDD_Project/README.md

 **Introduction to the Dataset:**

 We are working on retail data taken from Kaggle.
-The Walmart dataset contains records of 2 years data collected of 45 walmart stores from 5/2/2010 to 1/11/2012.
+The dataset contains records of 2 years data collected from 45 different Walmart stores for time period 5/2/2010 to 1/11/2012.
 We are working with 4 datasets train,features,stores and test(for testing our models).

 **Train dataset contains the following predictors:**